Protection of brain cells (neurons)

 Neuroprotective effect = Protection of brain cells (neurons) from damage and death

-Damage to neurons may be due to stress, alcohol, narcotics, or other poisons.
+Damage to neurons may be caused by stress, alcohol, narcotics, or other poisons.
 Neuroprotective effect generally means a soothing effect on microglia (which are modified CNS-based macrophages that serve neurons, respond to brain defense and cleanse dead cells).

 Neuroprotective effects of ginseng

-This effect has been extensively investigated in the ginseng model adaptogen ( Zhang2008pgg , Li2007peg , Wu2007deg , Lin2007gra , Liao2002neg ) and has been found with other adaptogenes.
+This effect has been extensively investigated in the ginseng model adaptogen ( Zhang2008pgg , Li2007peg , Wu2007deg , Lin2007gra , Liao2002neg ) and has been found with other adaptogens.
 In all these cases, neuroprotective ginseng-type adaptogens have a chance to help.

 Ginseng contains substances that have the ability to calm the microglia and therefore have a positive effect on hangover, traumatic injury (trauma, shaking of the brain), and other conditions mentioned above.
 The way this panaxoside achieves is also related to the immunomodulatory and anti-inflammatory effects of ginseng.